MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 -   MIM Sync is configured for AD-MIM identity synchronization, including:

-    -   Configuring the Active Directory Management Agent (ADMA) for connectivity to AD DS and capability to import identity data from and export it to Active Directory.
+    -   Configuring the Active Directory Management Agent (ADMA) for connectivity to AD DS and run profiles to import identity data from and export it to Active Directory.

-    -   Configuring the MIM Management Agent (MIM MA) for connectivity to FIM Service DB and capability to import identity data from and export it to the FIM database.
+    -   Configuring the MIM Management Agent (MIM MA) for connectivity to FIM Service database and run profiles to import identity data from and export it to the FIM database.

     -   Configuring Synchronization Rules in the MIM Portal to allow user data synchronization and facilitate sync-based activities in the MIM Service.

 -   MIM 2016 Add-ins &amp; Extensions including the SSPR Windows Login integrated client is deployed on the server or on a separate client computer.

-If you are using Microsoft Entra multifactor authentication, this scenario requires you to have MIM CALs for your users as well as subscription for Microsoft Entra multifactor authentication.

 ## Prepare MIM to work with MFA
 Configure MIM Sync to Support Password Reset and Account Unlock Functionality.
 For more information, see [Installing the FIM Add-ins and Extensions](https://technet.microsoft.com/library/ff512688%28v=ws.10%29.aspx), [Installing FIM SSPR](https://technet.microsoft.com/library/hh322891%28v=ws.10%29.aspx), [SSPR Authentication Gates](https://technet.microsoft.com/library/jj134288%28v=ws.10%29.aspx), and [the SSPR Test Lab Guide](https://technet.microsoft.com/library/hh826057%28v=ws.10%29.aspx).